MessaoudiLab/RNA-Seq-Analysis/SystemPipeR/README.md

 The next sections go over generating  graphs of either tree clusters or PCAs.

+NOTE: The minimum required files you need to generate tree clusters or PCAs is the "targets.txt", "countDFeByg.xls", and "rpkmDFeByg.xls", which was generated in step 6.

 ### Sample-wise Spearman correlation using RPKM
 ```
 library(ape)